 Before the procedure

-Most people tolerate the injection discomfort well.
-But you may want your skin to be numbed beforehand, especially if your palms or soles are being treated for excessive sweating.
+Most people don't feel much discomfort during the procedure.
+But you may want your skin numbed beforehand, especially if your palms or soles are being treated for excessive sweating.
 Your doctor might use one or more of various methods available to numb the area, such as topical anesthesia, ice and vibration anesthesia, which uses massage to reduce discomfort.

 During the procedure